 The general procedure is:

-- Definition of the Supersite/Natural Laboratory area, choosing among areas with one or more of the following features: strong hazard levels, incomplete knowledge of the geophysical processes, strong vulnerability or exposure levels (high risk).
+- Definition of the Supersite/Natural Laboratory area, choosing among areas with one or more of the following features: strong geohazard levels, incomplete knowledge of the geophysical processes, strong vulnerability or exposure levels (high risk).

 - Identification of a Coordinator for the proposal.
-The Coordinator should belong to a local scientific institute having an authoritative role in the national framework for Disaster Risk Management, so as to guarantee that the new science developed by the Supersite community is rapidly and effectively delivered to the decision-makers.
+The Coordinator should belong to a local scientific institute having an authoritative role in the national framework for Disaster Risk Management, to guarantee that the new science developed by the Supersite community is rapidly and effectively delivered to the decision-makers.

 - Organization of a “core” scientific team for the proposal.
 The team should include local geohazard data providers, local and international researchers, possibly also end-users of the scientific information and private stakeholders.

 - (discretionary) Preparation of a Memorandum of Understanding to regulate the contribution of in situ data to the Supersite by the core team and future contributors.

 - Preparation of the Supersite/Natural Laboratory proposal, using the template available in the Annex A of this document, and submission to the GSNL SAC Chair.

 - The SAC sends out the proposal to at least two reviewers.